 The protests escalated dramatically on Friday.
 According to Britannia Daily sources, activists from Lëvizja BASHKË — the Together Movement — marching toward the coast at Zvërnec Beach were met by a cordon of masked individuals and heavy police presence.
 Footage circulated showing several people in plainclothes dragging a protester across the sand inside the fenced perimeter.
 The movement described the act as an open abduction, accusing oligarchs connected to the coastal projects of deploying their own security to silence demonstrators.

 Arlind Qori, leader of Lëvizja BASHKË, who was present at the protest, told Albanian outlets Panorama and Sot News that the State Police had stood by in riot gear at the entrance to the fenced perimeter without intervening while the protester was seized.
 He directly attributed the masked men to the construction company’s private security.
 “It is unacceptable that the State Police did not intervene while activists were being dragged away by the private security guards of the company that is building in Narta,” Qori said.
-Neither the police nor the developer had issued a formal response at the time of publication.

 ©Britannia Daily Copyright